 If you’ve never had chickenpox, or are not sure if you’ve had it, your doctor may recommend the varicella vaccine.Shingles (herpes zoster) vaccine

-If you’re 60 years old or older, your doctor will probably tell you that you need the shingles vaccine.
-That’s because anyone who has had chickenpox still has the varicella virus in their bodies.
-This can lead to shingles, a painful rash, years later in life.Measles, mumps and rubella (MMR) vaccine
+If you’re 60 years old or older, your doctor may recommend the shingles vaccine.
+Anyone who has had chickenpox still has the varicella virus in their bodies and this can lead to shingles, a painful rash, years later in life.Measles, mumps and rubella (MMR) vaccine

 This vaccine is recommended for women and men ages 26 and younger.
 HPV is a common sexually transmitted infection that can cause genital warts and, in women, cervical cancer.Hepatitis A vaccine

 If you have chronic liver disease or clotting disorder (such as hemophilia), you may need the hepatitis A vaccine.
-Other factors that make the hepatitis A vaccine necessary include gay sex between men, using drugs with needles, or traveling to countries where hepatitis A is common.Hepatitis B vaccine
+Other factors that make the hepatitis A vaccine necessary include unprotected sex, intravenous drug use, or traveling to countries where hepatitis A is common.Hepatitis B vaccine

-If you are sexually active but not in a mutually monogamous relationship, if you are being treated for an STD, or if you are a man who has sex with men, then you should talk to your doctor about getting the hepatitis B vaccine.
-Other factors that may make getting the hepatitis B vaccine necessary: injection drug use; being a healthcare worker who could be exposed to infected blood and other body fluids; living or working in a country that has a lot of hepatitis B; and having HIV, chronic liver disease, or receiving hemodialysis for renal disease.Pneumococcal vaccine
+Talk to your doctor about the hepatitis B vaccine.
+Some factors that may make getting the hepatitis B vaccine necessary: injection drug use; being a healthcare worker who could be exposed to infected blood and other body fluids; living or working in a country that has a lot of hepatitis B; and having HIV, chronic liver disease, or receiving hemodialysis for renal disease.Pneumococcal vaccine

 Anyone who has chronic lung disease (such as asthma), liver disease, or diabetes should get the pneumococcal vaccine.
 Your doctor may also give you this vaccine if you are age 65 or over, have a weakened immune system, or smoke.Meningococcal vaccine